 The relationship between mental health conditions and tobacco use is bidirectional and mutually reinforcing.
 Individuals with mental health conditions are more likely to smoke and less likely to quit.
-Conversely, tobacco use is linked to increased vulnerability to mental health conditions, exacerbated symptoms and suboptimal treatment outcomes.
+Conversely, tobacco use is linked to increased vulnerability to mental health conditions, exacerbated symptoms and suboptimal treatment outcomes. ^{1,2}

 The world faces a concurrent or simultaneous burden of mental health conditions and tobacco use, especially among vulnerable populations.
 The concurrence of mental health conditions and tobacco use grew in scale and impact during the COVID-19 pandemic.
-However, the links and interactions between mental health conditions and tobacco use are often overlooked and underestimated, leaving vulnerable people behind.
-This Issue Brief aims to shed light on the interconnectedness of mental health conditions and tobacco use.
-It also explores strategies for addressing the mental health-tobacco concurrence within and beyond the health sector.
+However, the links and interactions between mental health conditions and tobacco use are often overlooked and underestimated, leaving vulnerable people behind.3 This Issue Brief aims to shed light on the interconnectedness of mental health conditions and tobacco use.
+In line with UNDP's Strategic Plan 2022-25,4 HIV and Health Strategy 2022-25: Connecting the Dots,5 it also explores strategies for addressing the mental health-tobacco concurrence within and beyond the health sector, which can facilitate the kinds of integrated approaches needed to accelerate progress on the SDGs and the pledge to leave no one behind.